rcdevs/owncloud_openotp_auth/README.md

 # Rcdevs Openotp

-RCDevs OpenOTP Plugin for SugarCRM version 1.2.0 Copyright (c) 2010-2013 RCDevs SA, All rights reserved.
+RCDevs OpenOTP Plugin for Owncloud version 1.0.0 Copyright (c) 2010-2015 RCDevs SA, All rights reserved.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License